Thinning

 Preview thinned not thinned

-First, you should set scale visibility constraints to restrict layer visibility at scales best suited given the density of the data.
+First, you should set scale visibility constraints to restrict the entire layer visibility at scales best suited given the density of the data.
 This is controlled by the minScale and maxScale properties of the layer.

 ArcGIS JS API